sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 value \`pass\` (arg, ...)

 Often, it is useful for a child object to define a verb that _augments_ the behavior of a verb on its parent object.
 For example, in the ToastCore database, the root object (which is an ancestor of every other object) defines a verb called \`description\` that simply returns the value of \`this.description\`; this verb is used by the implementation of the \`look\` command.
-In many cases, a programmer would like the description of some object to include some non-constant part; for example, a sentence about whether or not the object was \`awake' or \`sleeping'.
+In many cases, a programmer would like the description of some object to include some non-constant part; for example, a sentence about whether or not the object was 'awake' or 'sleeping'.
 This sentence should be added onto the end of the normal description.
 The programmer would like to have a means of calling the normal \`description\` verb and then appending the sentence onto the end of that description.
 The function \`pass()\` is for exactly such situations.

 \`pass\` calls the verb with the same name as the current verb but as defined on the parent of the object that defines the current verb.
 The arguments given to \`pass\` are the ones given to the called verb and the returned value of the called verb is returned from the call to \`pass\`.
 The initial value of \`this\` in the called verb is the same as in the calling verb.